Zine making with small data

 FINAL PRODUCT

-The final product is a hi-fi prototype of the zine above, the colors represent two entitles here, and they also imply the difference in time in a day (day and night).
-The cover is designed as a ruler, the important attitude switch happens in the marker.
-Readers just need to find them on the map by themselves.
+The final product is a high-fidelity prototype of the zine described above.
+The colors represent the two entities: me and Alexa, and also subtly reflect the passage of time throughout the day (day and night).
+The cover is designed as a ruler, with key attitude shifts marked along.
+Readers are invited to explore these shifts by locating them on the map, creating an engaging, self-guided discovery experience.

 final overview